Looking to streamline open enrollment announcement communication? You’ve come to the right place!

 When employees miss the deadline, it creates more administrative work and can cause confusion and hinder productivity.
 To prevent these issues, it’s important to get the highest open enrollment participation possible —and the key to success is effective benefits communication.

 We’ll be looking more in-depth at how companies can prepare for the upcoming open enrollment period.
-You’ll also find open enrollment communication templates that you can copy/paste from this article to help you get started.
+You’ll also find open enrollment communication templates that you can copy/paste from this article to help you get started on creating your very own open enrollment toolkit.

 Why Open Enrollment Communication to Employees Matters